 - All academic disciplines are eligible for this fellowship program.

-Online application deadline is October 31, 2018.
-Interview of finalists will be held in fall and award announcement will be made in early 2019.
+Online application deadline is October 31, 2020.
+Interview of finalists will be held in the fall and the award announcement will be made in early 2021.

 To access online application forms for the award, please see the official online application for Foreign Fulbright Program.

-For further application information and instructions, please see Embark Online Application Instructions.
+For further application information and instructions, please see Application Instructions (PDF 796 KB).

 1. What is Fulbright-RGC Hong Kong Research Scholar Award Program?

 - It supports young Hong Kong scholars to undertake research activities at American universities and research institutes.
-This program is overseen by USCG and funded by RGC in partnership with private donors with administrative assistance by the Hong Kong America Center (HKAC) on behalf of RGC and other local donors.
+This program is overseen by USCG and funded by RGC in partnership with private donors.